BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 ![pushing](/img/contribute/documentation/further-pushing.png)

-Then, click on _Push origin_ button:
+Then, click the _Push origin_ button:

 ![push](/img/contribute/documentation/further-push.png)

-And go to your online github repo.
+And go to your online Github repo.
 You can use Github Desktop for that:

 ![github](/img/contribute/documentation/further-github.png)

 For now, your fork is updated online, having your last modifications.

-Click on _New pull request_ button:
+Click the _New pull request_ button:

 ![github pull](/img/contribute/documentation/further-github-pull.png)